Jongpil0911/Jongpil0911.github.io/_posts/2025-12-15-Ptychography.md

 ---
 layout: post
-title: a post with images
+title: a post with plotly.js
-date: 2025-12-15 15:01:00
+date: 2025-03-26 14:24:00
-description: this is what included images could look like
+description: this is what included plotly.js code could look like
-tags:
-  - ptychography
+tags: ptychography
-categories: Imaging-Systems
+categories:
-thumbnail: assets/img/9.jpg
 ---